Owner Coaching · Leadership Ceiling · Business coaching

 The company can hire, automate, and reorganize.
 If the leader keeps unclear standards, weak follow-up, poor pricing, and private exceptions at the center, the new structure rises only until it hits that ceiling.

 AI makes this visible because output can scale before judgment does.
+A weak decision rule now produces bad work faster, with nicer formatting.
+Progress, apparently.

-It sits above the operating system.
+It sits above the operating structure.

 This is not personality critique.
 It is structural.
 The question is what the leader's decisions make possible or impossible below them.